2020–2021 Ayn Issa clashes: Preliminary shelling

 Tensions increased when Turkish and allied forces intensified shelling on Ayn Issa and its surroundings in the northern Raqqa countryside on 23 November, thus violating the October 2019 agreements.
 Officials stated that the violations had worsened in the past few days.
-It was reported that 11 SNA and several SDF fighers died during the skirmishes.
+It was reported that 11 SNA and several SDF fighters died during the skirmishes.
 The next day, it was reported that over 30 SNA fighters were killed during a failed infiltration attempt in the vicinity of Ayn Issa.
 A few days later a Turkish rocket attack near the town reportedly injured two children and destroyed some houses.
 Because of this and several other incidents, civilians began to flee the area.
 On 1 December, Turkish bombardments renewed in the village of Sayda and the outskirts of Ayn Issa.
 Local news media reported on 6 December that SNA fighters supported by Turkish elements intensified their attacks on Ayn Issa amid fears of a new Turkish offensive into the region.

 On December 10, the Syrian Observatory for Human Rights (SOHR) reported that 7,000 people had fled their homes in Ayn Issa over the past month, fearing a Turkish military campaign.
 There had been daily shelling concentrated on Ayn Issa and its surroundings and the M4 highway.
 In response to Russia's lack of a response to the developments, residents of the town held two demonstrations.